 Spring and fall are great times to add a layer of compost or organic mulch 1-2” deep to planting beds.
 This imitates the annual forest leaf fall and provides established plants with all the nutrients they need.
 If you are putting new plants in compacted soil, you can dig in extra compost and organic soil amendments to increase the biological activity in the soil.
 In autumn, allow fallen leaves to decompose in place rather than rake them away.
 Lawn grass and paths can be raked free of leaves and added to the compost bin.

 Vegetable gardens require lots of extra fertility because these plants have been bred with high nutrient and water demands.
 They are also removed at harvest, and thus are not recycled into the nutrient system.
 Many traditional horticultural plants also require a high level of fertility.
 If you don’t have your own compost, you can buy bags of composted cow manure or use liquid seaweed/fish emulsion for the more demanding vegetables and salad crops.
-In Maine there are many good brands of organic compost available, such as Coast of Maine and Kenney’s Compost.

 Native plants rarely need all this fuss and thrive with organic mulch as their only addition.
 This is what makes gardening with natives so easy and satisfying.
 Organic mulches also hold moisture in the soil, helping plants withstand drought.